vegaprotocol/documentation/docs/node-operators/migration-guides/upgrade-node.md

 #### `Snapshot.StartHeight`

 - `config file`: vega-core
-- `description`: There is a change in the snapshot mechanism.
-The default value for the `Snapshot.StartHeight` parameter changed from `-1` to `0`.
-However, we **DO NOT** recommend changing this parameter now for existing nodes!
-Leave the `-1`, because your node can be destroyed when you start your node with the wrong binary when you have `Snapshot.StartHeight = 0`.
+- `description`: The behavior of the parameter `Snapshot.StartHeight` changed, and its default value has been updated from `-1` to `0`. **However, we DO NOT recommend changing this parameter before successfully migrating to version 0.73.0!**.
+Prior 0.73, setting this parameter to `0` triggers the removal of the existing snapshots.
+If you start with the wrong binary or end up with a rollback, your node will use the old behavior and remove existing snapshots.
 For the new logic to load a snapshot, see the below pseudocode block.
 - `kind`: parameter change

 ```toml title="YOUR_VEGA_HOME/config/node/config.toml"